-- The impact of support and interventions on pupil progress should be reviewed in line with the school based plan. - The parents and child's views on the quality of the intervention must be taken into account - The class teacher in partnership with the parent and SENCo should revise the support in light of the child's progress and development.
+The impact of support and interventions on pupil progress should be reviewed in line with the school based plan.

+The parents and child's views on the quality of the intervention must be taken into account.
+The class teacher, in partnership with the parent and SENCo, should revise the support in light of the child's progress and development.

 This cycle is repeated termly and more frequently for children in need of greater review and support.
+The IEP targets are reviewed, assessments may be carried out and further information and knowledge about the child is gathered to inform future target setting and planning.

-Stages on the SEND register SEN Support
+Stages on the SEND Register SEN Support

-• Every child recorded on the SEN register under SEN Support will have an Individual Education Plan.
+Every child recorded on the SEN register under SEN Support will have an Individual Education Plan.
 These will be living records which tell us exactly what the child's needs are and outline strategies and interventions in place to remove their barriers to learning.
 They will be reviewed termly and detail clear outcomes to be achieved within a given timeframe.
 The AHT (Inclusion), in conjunction with the class teacher, will have responsibility for maintaining and updating the plan in partnership with parents and pupil.
 The class teacher will evidence progress made according to outcomes described in the plan.
 A copy of the IEP will be given to parents.
 At times it may be necessary to seek additional specialist advice or support to remove barriers or accelerate learning.
-If this is necessary in most cases the appropriate referral form will be completed with parents' consent and referred to the appropriate agency as part of the Assess-Plan-Do-Review process.
+If this is necessary, in most cases, the appropriate referral form will be completed with parents or carers' consent as part of the Assess-Plan-Do-Review process.